gustavo-bertoldi/FlightSearchCalendar/AWS/GUIDE.md

 sudo yum install amazon-cloudwatch-agent
 ```

 Create a new file in `/etc/docker/daemon.json` containing the following, dont forget to replace the fields with your CloudWatch information.
+This will tell Docker to send the containers' logs to **CloudWatch**.

 ```json
 {